gjolly/gjolly.github.io/content/blog/user_tmp.md

 ## Create a temporary directory in your HOME folder

 Using the global `/tmp` directory can be security issue as anyone can read this directory.
 If the user is not very carefull with the permissions they set on their files, confidential information might leak.
-Also, programs packaged in `snap` cannot access the global temporary directory `/tmp` by default.
+Also, programs packaged with `snap` cannot access the global temporary directory `/tmp` by default.

 To create a temporary directory in your HOME, write a config file like this one in `$HOME/.config/user-tmpfiles.d/tmp.conf`: